Welcome to Year 5, a year packed full of new experiences and exciting ways of learning.

 Our curriculum is bursting with opportunities for children to learn, express themselves and develop into well-rounded individuals ready to make a positive impact on the world.
 We take a thematic approach to our curriculum to help deliver relevant and thoughtful learning opportunities.
 As a city centre school, we draw inspiration from our unique location, learning in Grosvenor Park, the River Dee, the Grosvenor Museum, Storyhouse, and many other local treasures; the City of Chester is truly our playground!

-After half-term we will be using the book “Father” to inspire a setting description and letter writing.
+After half-term we will be using the book “The Promise” to write a character narrative and Newspaper Report.

 Your child will have the opportunity to apply their skills across a range of mathematical areas and to continue developing their mental maths skills.
 This will include continuing to learn their times tables.
 Please support your child with this at home as sound knowledge of multiplication tables will help improve their speed and efficiency in all areas of maths.

 As sports people… we will be working with Miss Valentine, our PE coach, to focus on agility, balance and coordination.
-Our PE session is on Wednesday, please can children attend school in their PE kits.
+All PE sessions will take place outside, so please ensure your child has suitably warm clothes (black/grey tracksuit bottoms and hoodie).

 Class teacher – Mrs Charlotte Gill